twhiston/maxGPT/README.md

 message.
 If you experiment with changing the system prompt it is highly advisable to keep the line about returning code inside markdown code blocks.

+Note also that this is SLOW.
+We can't parse anything until the response is complete as we are parsing either max patch json or javascript which we need to execute, so it's not exactly a snappy experience!

 ## Requirements

 * You must have `tw.gl.repl` installed